PaulaH113/HabIT-Tracking-Application/README.md

 | Run in the park | Weekly |
 | Meal prep | Weekly |
 | Cleaning and decluttering | Monthly |

----

-## Author

-HabIT was developed as part of a university project in Python programming.